A business can be practised in UAE only after the Department of Economic Department of any emirate licenses it.

 The international companies setting up in Abu Dhabi can obtain significant cost advantages not generally available internationally like

 With its strategic location, tax-free living and consistently strong economic outlook, Abu Dhabi is the ideal base for multinationals and other companies targeting markets in Central Asia, the Middle East, Africa, the Asian Subcontinent and the Eastern Mediterranean.

-Abu Dhabi is a wise choice to start a business and establish business presence if the investor has a viable business plan and want to tap into one of the safe, affluent and fast growing market in the world.
-These are a few requirements the consideration of which is indispensable in planning even the initial phase of setting up business.
-These include office space required for business, targeted market for business, number of shareholders and human work force required.
-It is based on this a suitable option of business registration can be decided.
+Abu Dhabi is a wise choice to start a business and establish business presence if the investor has a viable business plan and want to tap into one of the safe, affluent and fast-growing markets in the world.
+These are a few requirements the consideration of which is indispensable in planning even the initial phase of setting up the business.
+These include office space required for business, the targeted market for business, number of shareholders and human workforce required.
+It is based on this a suitable option of Business Registration can be decided.
 The above requirements also become important factors in deciding the legal structures of business.

 The Free Zones in Abu Dhabi, like everywhere else in UAE, offers 100% ownership to foreign investors.
 Learn More About Licensing in Abu Dhabi Free Zones

 The Ministry of Foreign Trade is currently drafting a Foreign Investment Law that is aimed at enhancing the country’s investment climate and fostering economic diversification.
 It provides greater protection and several incentives for foreign investors to encourage foreign investment in the country and explain the investors’ rights and duties on a basis of fairness.

 The UAE is ranked 33rd in the World Bank’s index of best countries worldwide in the ease of doing business and is aiming to improve its position in the coming years.
 Another report released by World Bank and International Finance Corporation (IFC) ranked UAE among the top 10 countries that provide a more favourable climate for foreign investment.